JoelEB/linode_setup/README.md

 After uploading another test html page, ~~neither http://www.touchdrums.com/electricblanket.html or http://touchdrums.com/electricblanket.html will return anything.~~

-Still can't get the random html pages to show up, but the www. vs no ww. issue was due to me not adding the second alias to the `server_name` in the nginx .conf file for touchdrums.com.
+Still can't get the random html pages to show up, but the www. vs no www issue was due to me not adding the second alias to the `server_name` in the nginx .conf file for touchdrums.com.
 Adding change to file copy below.

+Things seem to be working on both sites now, minus not being able to access my own html files.

 ---